TwoFistedJustice/square-pie/docs/catalog_item.md

 Conversely, if you made a mistake and wish to change to variable pricing, you need only set the pricing type to variable.
 The price data will be cleared automatically.

+### Currency

+catalog_object_item_variation.js has a default value of "USD".
+If you need a different currency, change this value the one you want.
+This package does not currently support multiple simultaneous currencies.

+To set the price you need only pass in the price in cents, without the currency.
+(This is different than the Square docs)